Screw It! I’m Never Paying Back My Student Loans

 It’s easy to say “whatever” if you’ve never had creditors calling you day and night.
 Changing your phone number every few months is a pain, and it can prevent you from getting artistic opportunities if you can’t be reached at the number your professional contacts had from last year.

 You can ignore incoming phone calls, but your family will no doubt become annoyed when creditors start calling early in the morning and late at night.
 They call parents, siblings, and extended family members who share your same surname.
 Happy Holidays, Auntie!

 Meanwhile, the federal government can grab up your tax returns.
 Your paycheck can be garnished—meaning they’ll reach in and take a little payment from your job each week—and your employer will know about your debts.
 Your Social Security benefits can be altered.
 You may not care about that when you take out your student loan, but when you’re older and looking to get SS benefits, it might suck to have them limited.

 They Have to Catch Me First!

-Always living your life knowing that you owe is heavy.
+Living your life knowing that you always owe is heavy.
 It can kill your spirit.
 It weighs on your muse.
 The constant demand of your time and money takes a toll on you.
 Like your degree, massive outstanding debt is a mental construct that will never go away.
 Unlike your degree, the debt is like allowing someone to attach a small straw to your integrity and suck away at it a little or a lot at a time, every moment of every day.